Terradue/cdab-testsuite/wiki-temp/Test-Scenarios-Description.md

 <a id="ts11"></a>TS11 | Cloud services simple local data search and single local download on single virtual machines      | TC411 (→ TC211 → TC311)
 <a id="ts12"></a>TS12 | Cloud services complex local data search and multiple local download on multiple virtual machines | TC412 (→ TC212 → TC312)
 <a id="ts13"></a>TS13 | Cloud services simple local data search, download and simple processing of downloaded data        | TC413
-<a id="ts15"></a>TS15 | Cloud services processing of specific workflows                                                   | TC415 (→ TC416)

-Test Scenario 15 (TS15) covers several end-to-end scenarios which are independent of each other.

 ## Test Cases